- AFCON 2015 Quarter-Finals: DR Congo blitz to semis in thrilling come-back

-- Tarek Hamed ruled out for one month
+- Al Ahly: Walid Soliman ruled out for a month

 Egypt Prime Minister steps in to end military issue surrounding Chelsea’s Salah